rodneyshupe/Cookbook/Recipes/SoupsAndStews/CabbageBeefSoup.rst

 Directions
 ----------

-1. In a large pan, season ground beef with season with salt and pepper and cook until mostly browned, about 5 minutes.
+1. Season ground beef with salt and pepper; cook in a large pan until mostly browned, about 5 minutes.
-2. Add onion and cook until softened about 3 minutes longer.
-Add garlic chile flakes and oregano and cook until fragrant, about 30 seconds.
+2. Add onion and cook until softened, about 3 minutes longer.
+Add garlic, chile flakes, and oregano; cook until fragrant, about 30 seconds.
-3. Transfer beef mixture to slow cooker and add tomatoes, beans, cabbage, stocks, and water and soy sauce.
+3. Transfer beef mixture to slow cooker and add tomatoes, beans, cabbage, stocks, water, and soy sauce.
 Stir together and cook on high for 6 hours, stirring occasionally.
 4. Season to taste and optionally serve with grated parmesan cheese.